10sr/flake8-no-implicit-concat/README.md

   Set of strict flake8 rules with some other plugins as dependencies.
   It implements `WPS326 Found implicit string concatenation`, which also checks implicit string concatenations, as one of the many rules it has.
-- [**pylint**][pylint] This linter has `implicit-str-concat` rule, which does the same thing.
+- [**pylint**][pylint] This linter has `implicit-str-concat` rule.
-  By default it only looks for occurrences on the same line, but you can give `--check-str-concat-over-line-jumps=y` option for multiple lines concat.
+  By default it only looks for occurrences of implicit concatenations on the same line, but you can give the `--check-str-concat-over-line-jumps=y` option for concatenations over multiple lines.

 Development